 The hydrochloric acid in a carnivore’s stomach is a protective enzyme against pathogens.
 Their stomach is highly acidic (about a pH 1) while their digestive system is short and lacks complexity.
 Bacteria is killed when ingested and passed within 4-6 hours as waste.
 Since the time to complete digestion is very short, the bacteria does not stay in the body for long.

 Raw feeding is no different than cooking for yourself and family within your own home.
-Typical sanitary habits should be practiced when handling raw meat such as cleaning your area throughly after prepping, washing hands after touching raw meat, sanitizing utensils once they have been used on raw meat, etc.
+Standard sanitary habits should be practiced when handling raw meat such as cleaning your area throughly after prepping, washing hands after touching raw meat, sanitizing utensils once they have been used on raw meat, etc.

 A very common misconception about feeding bones is that raw bones are dangerous.
 In fact, raw bones are great for your pet and are totally safe!
 Raw bones are soft and are easy to digest in comparison to cooked or dehydrated bones.
 Cooking and dehydrating bones removes moisture from the bones which makes them hard, splinter when eaten, and difficult to digest.